Ypertex/blog/content/articles/the-making-of-the-ypertex-logo/index.md

 Translating design requirements into design elements is comparable to translations from one spoken language into another: A large portion of it is simply a matter of looking up the translation in a dictionary; the rest of the translation is based on experience with nuances.

 Unfortunately, there is not just one global dictionary for visual design that offers translations to shapes, colors, textures, lighting, space, and direction.
-These translations or **interpretations rely on the context like i.e. one’s cultural area** (in my case: Western Europe).
+These translations or **interpretations rely on context, such as one’s cultural area** (in my case: Western Europe).
 Let us take a look at my above requirements, most notably the requirement “future-oriented”: In my culture, we read from left to right—so a visual representation of going forward could be conveyed by a perceived movement from left to right.
 This might be different in other cultures and also apply to the meaning of shapes and colors.

 {{<figure src="6ea9d51f-ae3b-4da2-b6bd-e3216d15c62b">}}Which of the two moving staircases implies to go up or down usually depends on the direction in which you are used to reading {{</figure>}}